tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 {lang="python",linenos=off}
 	path('profiles/', views.ListProfilesView.as_view(), name='list_profiles'),

-This creates a mapping with a name of `list_profiles`.
-No parameters are required here.
+No parameters are required for this new mapping.
 The new page should now be accessible at [`http://127.0.0.1:8000/rango/profiles/`](http://127.0.0.1:8000/rango/profiles/) -- but what about providing a link to the new feature, too?

 Once again, this will involve editing Rango's `base.html` template.
 Locate the list of links that make up the navigation bar, and add a further link that allows users to `List Profiles`. *Make sure that this new link is only visible to those who are logged into Rango.*